 While ammonia has been successfully and generally safely used as an industrial refrigerant for well over 100 years, like most other chemicals it must be handled properly in order to prevent unwanted consequences in the event of a release.
 In such cases, it is essential to have basic knowledge about ammonia and specific knowledge about what actions are to be taken.
-Over many years, considerable information about ammonia refrigeration systems and methods used to deal with ammonia releases have been developed and/or gathered by the Global Cold Chain Alliance (GCCA) and its core partners, the International Association of Refrigerated Warehouses (IARW) and the World Food Logistics Organization (WFLO).
+Over many years, considerable information about ammonia refrigeration systems and methods used to deal with ammonia releases have been developed and/or gathered by the Global Cold Chain Alliance (GCCA) and the Global Cold Chain Foundation (GCCF).
 This white paper is designed to summarize portions of that body of information.